Policy and Procedure Name:

 for services pertaining to the decedent’s death (e.g., a funeral home).

-eye surgery: For purposes of this policy, addresses the visual
+Surgery: For purposes of this policy, addresses the visual problems,

-problems, but not a wholly equal substitute for the natural lens.
-In addition,
+but not a wholly equal substitute for the natural lens.
+In addition, corrective

-corrective eye surgery is not necessarily a permanent solution as there can be
+eye surgery is not necessarily a permanent solution as there can be future

 Dependent: